kjkrol/jackson-mappers-wrapper/README.md

   - serialize
   - deserialize

-If java 8 compiler "-parameters" option is turn on there is not need to use annotations for Jackson Data Processor to enable deserialization to POJO.
+If Java 8 compiler "-parameters" option is turn on there is not need to use annotations for Jackson Data Processor to enable deserialization to POJO.

 ## Building